srobo/docs/competition-simulator/index.md

 ### Prerequisites

 This simulation is based in [Webots](https://cyberbotics.com/#download), which will need to be downloaded and installed.
+The download is around 1.5GB.

 You will also need [Python](https://www.python.org/downloads/) installed.
 The simulator supports >=3.5.
 Additional external libraries are not supported.